 However, members of ASDIC will be expected to conform to the ethos, spirit and culture of the association making sure that their activities always remain in the best interests of Service Users.
 The aim is to build on existing foundations and help Drop-Ins to improve services in a coherent way, and in so doing reflect the principles of the ASDIC brand.
 To this end, all member organisations are encouraged to use the ASDIC logo on their promotional material, making it clear that they are part of the ASDIC family.
 This will be made available when joining.

-The ASDIC Drop-In Working Group is drafting guidance for Drop-Ins and in the meantime has produced a short leaflet on how to set one up: A Simple Guide to Starting a Veterans Hub
+In 2019 the ASDIC Drop-In Working Group produced a short leaflet on how to set up one up A Simple Guide to Starting a Veterans Hub accompanied by a helpful guide offering more detailed considerations Grow Your Own Hub Guide

 Supporting services (Delivery Partners) are now also invited to join ASDIC as Associate members and their details are shown in the Associate Directory.
 Each Associate page describes the services they can offer and allows Drop-Ins to see what could be available to support them in their area.
 The Drop-In pages similarly show the Associates where their services might complement those of other organisations to best effect.